yankuic/omop_etl/README.md

         omop_etl vocab --all
         ```

-3. Create new project

-    In your project database, you should have schema, empty OMOP standard tables, and vocabulary tables ready.
+## Part III.
+Using OMOP_ETL comand line interface

+All commands must be executed within the omop project directory, where files config.yml and refresh_cohort.py must exist.

+1. Load cohort patient list into PersonList table in db.

     ```bash
-    omop_etl new_project --path <path to new project> --name <myproject> --server <SQL server url> --database <project database>
+    python refresh_cohort.py
     ```

-    - example of a OMOP project named 'omop_project1':
+2. Staging data.
+Run BO queries to extract data from the warehouse.

     ```bash
-        omop_etl new_project -p ./ -n omop_project1 -db dws_cc_omop -s edw.shands.ufl.edu
+    omop_etl stage --all
     ```

-    Below is what your project directory will look like after running the 'new project' command.
-With config.yml, you can customize the project metadata such as cohort file, cohort start/end dates, etc.
+    Note: Mapping tables will be updated during this step.

+3. Preload.
+This will consolidate data from tables in the stage schema into a single table.
+Mappings to OMOP concepts also takes place during this step.

     ```bash
-    omop_project_dir
-    |__config.yml
-    |__refresh_cohort.py
-    |__vocabulary
-        |__source_to_concept_map.csv
+    omop_etl preload --all
     ```

-4. Configure new project.

-    **config.yml** is the project configuration file that stores all project configuration parameters.
-This file can be modified to

-    - Select BO document names for cohort and stage queries.
-    - Set up data refresh date range.
-    - Change SQL connection configuration.
-    - Select data elements to load.
-    - Select the Athena vocabulary set.
-    - Select the LOINC code set.

-    As a minimum, every project requires cohort and stage BO document names, server url and database name, and date range.
-If options --server and --database were used in step 3, the connection parameters should be set already in config.yml.

-    **refresh_cohort.py** can be modified to use a different date range or a different algorithm to select the patient cohort.
-This python script, included by default, was developed for COVID data.

-    **source_to_concept_map.csv** can be modified to include/exclude custom mappings from source codes to OMOP vocabularies.

-## De-identification

-## Part III.
-Using OMOP_ETL comand line interface

-All commands must be executed within the omop project directory, where the files config.yml and refresh_cohort.py must exist.

-### 3. Refresh cohort

-This is to create the cohort table in db.

-    $ omop_project1> python refresh_cohort.py

-### 4. Staging data.
+    Note: If the registry is de-identified, de-identification of diagnosis codes with take place during this step.

+4. Load.
+Data from preload schema are loaded into OMOP conforming tables.

+    ```bash
+    omop_etl load --all
+    ```

-Mapping tables will be updated during this step.
+    Note: Derived tables observation_period, drug_era, and condition_era are populated during this step.

-    $ omop_project1> omop_etl stage --all

-### 5. Preload data.

-This will insert data from subsets into one table.

-    $ omop_project1> omop_etl preload --all

-### 6. Load data.

-    $ omop_project1> omop_etl load --all

-### 7. Move records to match domain_id with domain table
+5. Fix domains.
+During this step, records from condition_occurrence, procedure_occurrence, drug_exposure, observation, and measurement will be reallocated to match the domain_id of the standard concept.

+    ```bash
-    $ omop_project1> omop_etl postproc --fix_domains
+    omop_etl postproc --fix_domains
+    ```

+    Note: The table device_exposure is populated during this step with records from procedure_occurrence.

-### 8. Generate hipaa compliant dataset
+6. Generate hipaa compliant registry.

-- For de-identified dataset run
+    For de-identified dataset run

+    ```bash
-        $ omop_project1> omop_etl postproc --deid
+    omop_etl postproc --deid
+    ```

-- For limited dataset run
+    For limited dataset run

+    ```bash
-        $ omop_project1> omop_etl postproc --limited
+    omop_etl postproc --limited
+    ```

-### 9. Export to csv files
+7. Export to csv files.
 Not implemented

-### Sync local and central repositories

-Since we already have a local copy of omop_etl,  in this step I will show you how to stash/commit the changes in our local repo first and then pull the central repo.

-There are two ways you can do this: choose option 1 if you don't want your local changes to be mergered; choose option 2 if you wish to upload your changes to central repo.

-- Option 1.
-Stashing your changes into cache.
-Pulling the the central repo.
-Unstashing your local changes to avoid conflicts.

-        $ git stash
-        $ git pull origin master
-        $ git unstash

-    > 'master' is the branch by default created in git.
-There could be other bracnhes exist, check with the project administrator for the appropriate branch to work with.

-- Option 2.
-Adding your updates to git.
-Committing the updates.
-Pulling the the central repo.

-        $ git add .
-        $ git commit -m 'message you would like to comment on this update'
-        $ git pull origin master

-    > git add . will add all updates to git, you can also speficy only the files you want to add.